AntonioBerna/spectrum-analyzer/README.md

 ```

 Then you need to open the project with Visual Studio Code and upload the code to the ESP32 DevKit V1.

-## Future improvements

-- [ ] Use a MIMS microphone to improve the quality of the audio signal.
-- [ ] Implement I2S protocol to improve the quality of the audio signal.
-- [ ] Use a microSD card to save the audio signal.
-- [ ] Use a TFT display to improve the visualization of the audio signal.
-- [ ] Anything else?